loganblevins/rsucalc/README.md

 - **FICA**: 7.65% = 0.0765
 - **Federal**: 22% = 0.22, 24% = 0.24, 32% = 0.32
 - **State**: 5% = 0.05, 9.3% = 0.093
+- **Capital Gains**: Uses your federal + state tax rates (short-term capital gains are taxed at marginal federal income tax rate + state tax rate)

+### Capital Gains Tax

+The calculator can account for short-term capital gains tax when the required sale price is higher than the vest day price.
+This is important because:

+- **Cost basis**: Vest day price (not VCD price)
+- **Capital gain**: Sale price - Vest day price
+- **Tax rate**: Uses your marginal federal income tax rate + state tax rate
+- **Tax impact**: Can significantly increase the required sale price

+Use the `--include-capital-gains` flag when you expect to sell above the vest day price.

 ## Use Cases